 That said, you’ll need a contest tool to pull this off.
 The tool can help you host your UGC gallery, collect hashtag entries, and track other information about your contests.

-You can see the list of my Facebook and Instagram giveaway tools for options.
+You can see the list of the best social media giveaway tools for options.

 Here’s a hashtag giveaway by Hatley: